RWS/studio-api-docs/apiconcepts/filetypesupport/enhancing_the_preview_file_writer.md

-Enhancing the Preview File Writer
+# Enhancing the preview file writer
-===

-In this chapter you will learn how to enhance the preview writer component to support the dynamic functionality of the real-time preview.
+This article shows how to enhance the preview writer to support the dynamic behavior of the real-time preview.

-Why you Should Enhance the Preview Writer
+## Why you should enhance the preview writer
---

-For the static preview writer it was sufficient to output very simple HTML code (see [Implementing the Preview Writer](implementing_the_preview_writer.md)).
-However, to implement a dynamic real-time preview, which allows users to click segments and jump to the corresponding row in the side-by-side editor, the preview needs to implement active elements through the addition of CSS and JavaScript.
+The static preview writer only needs to generate simple HTML.
+See [Implementing the Preview Writer](implementing_the_preview_writer.md).
+A dynamic real-time preview needs more support.
+Users can click segments and jump to the corresponding row in the side-by-side editor, so the preview must include active elements through CSS and JavaScript.

-Enhance the HTML Header
+## Enhance the HTML header
---

-The currently selected (i.e. active) segment in the real-time preview should be highlighted, e.g. with a silver background, while unselected segments retain a white background.
-In our case, this can be best implemented through CSS stylesheets.
-Therefore, the header of the preview file will contain the following styles, which are applied to the currently selected segment (```activesegment```) and to the unselected segments (```normal```).
+The real-time preview should highlight the currently selected segment, for example with a silver background.
+Unselected segments should keep a white background.
+In this sample, CSS handles that styling.
+Add the following styles to the preview file header.
+The `activesegment` style formats the selected segment, and the `normal` style formats unselected segments.

 # [HTML](#tab/tabid-1)
 ```html